Hexilee/unhtml/README.md

 }
 ```

-However, when you call the function `Unmarshal`, you **MUST** pass a pointer otherwise you will get an `UnmarshaledKindMustBePtrError`.
+However, when you call the function `Unmarshal`, you **MUST** pass a pointer, otherwise you will get an `UnmarshaledKindMustBePtrError`.

 ```go
 a := 1